 Listen to the audio version.

-The violence wasn’t just talk.
-Back in 1837, a mob in Alton, Illinois, attacked the home and printing press of Reverend Elijah P. Lovejoy, an abolitionist minister who refused to stop publishing anti-slavery newspapers.
-The mob shot and killed him as he tried to defend his press, making Lovejoy one of the first martyrs of the abolitionist movement.
-His death shocked many Northerners—but in the South, it was often celebrated as “justice.”
+Anti-abolitionist mobs in Northern cities attacked printing presses and burned meeting halls.
+Back in 1837, a pro-slavery mob in Alton, Illinois stormed the warehouse of Reverend Elijah P. Lovejoy, an abolitionist minister who refused to stop publishing antislavery newspapers.
+The mob shot and killed him as he tried to defend his press.
+His death shocked many Northerners—though in the South, it was often praised as justice.

 Storming a warehouse in Alton, Illinois, a pro-slavery mob destroyed Elijah Lovejoy’s printing press and killed the abolitionist newspaper editor.
 News of the murder is spreading, convincing more Americans that slavery not only deprives blacks of their freedom, but threatens all American liberties.